-Notwithstanding any general or special law to the contrary, the department shall adopt a standard marketing code of conduct for all pharmaceutical or medical device compounding or manufacturing companies that employ a person to sell or market prescription drugs or medical devices in the commonwealth.
-The marketing code of conduct shall be based on applicable legal standards and incorporate principles of health care including, without limitation; requirements that the activities of the pharmaceutical or medical device compounder or manufacturer agents be intended to benefit patients, enhance the practice of medicine and not interfere with the independent judgment of health care practitioners.
+Notwithstanding any general or special law to the contrary, the department shall adopt a standard marketing code of conduct for all pharmaceutical compounding or manufacturing or medical device manufacturing companies that employ a person to sell or market prescription drugs or medical devices in the commonwealth.
+The marketing code of conduct shall be based on applicable legal standards and incorporate principles of health care including, without limitation; requirements that the activities of the pharmaceutical compounder or manufacturer or medical device manufacturer agents be intended to benefit patients, enhance the practice of medicine and not interfere with the independent judgment of health care practitioners.
 In promulgating regulations for a marketing code of conduct, the department adopt regulations that shall be no less restrictive than the most recent version of the Code on Interactions with Healthcare Professionals developed by the Pharmaceutical Research and Manufacturers of America and the Code on Interactions with Healthcare Professionals developed by the Advanced Medical Technology Association.